CERN/TIGRE/Frontispiece/MATLAB_installation.md

    If it fails, try opening `mex_CUDA_win64.xml` with your favourite editor and changing line 125 to link to your local `nvcc` location.

+9. Initialize TIGRE by typing `InitTIGRE` on the MATLAB Command Window.

-9. Run file `TIGRE/MATLAB/Demos/d03_generateData.m`.
+10. Run file `TIGRE/MATLAB/Demos/d03_generateData.m`.
 If it successfully executes, you have installed and compiled TIGRE properly.

 If none of this works, please contact the authors at [tigre.toolbox@gmail.com](mailto:tigre.toolbox@gmail.com) or [ander.biguri@gmail.com](mailto:ander.biguri@gmail.com)